hashicorp/terraform-plugin-framework-validators/.github/CONTRIBUTING.md

 ### Releases

-To cut a release, go to the repository in Github and click on the `Actions` tab
+To cut a release, go to the repository in Github and click on the `Actions` tab.

 Select the `Release` workflow on the left-hand menu.

+Click on the `Run workflow` button.

-In the `Release` submenu, click on the Run workflow button, select the branch to cut the release from (default is main) and input the `Release version number` which is the Semantic Release number including the `v` prefix (i.e. `v1.4.0`) and click `Run workflow`
+Select the branch to cut the release from (default is main).

+Input the `Release version number` which is the Semantic Release number including the `v` prefix (i.e. `v1.4.0`) and click `Run workflow` to kickoff the release.